Is Your Car Model Driving Up Your Insurance Premium?

 These are the five models with the lowest average car insurance rates in 2025, according to Bankrate:

-Typically, any Subaru model will be among the cheapest cars to insure.
-That’s because Subarus regularly earn some of the highest safety ratings.
-Models like the Outback or Forester are also usually cheaper to repair.
+Typically, any Subaru model will be among the cheapest cars to insure, because Subarus regularly earn some of the highest safety ratings.
+Models such as the Outback or Forealso ter are also usually cheaper to repair.

 Here are the five models that carry the highest average car insurance rates, according to Bankrate:

-The make and model influence your premium, but that’s not the only way the car you drive can change the rate you pay for your car insurance.
+The make and model influence your premium, but that’s not the only way the car you drive can change the insurance rate you pay.

-Here are other factors about your car that insurance companies often use to determine your rate:
+Other factors about your car that insurance companies often use to determine your rate include:

 - Body style and trim: If your car is a coupe or convertible, expect to pay a little more for insurance.
 The same goes for sport or luxury trims.
 The cheapest style and trim to insure?
-SUVs and trucks with a standard trim.
-Again, this mostly comes down to the car’s value and the cost to repair it.
-Cheaper cars that are cheaper to repair are also cheaper to insure.
+SUVs and trucks with standard trim.
+This mostly comes down to the car’s value and the cost to repair it.
+Lower-cost cars that are cheaper to repair are also cheaper to insure.

-- Technology and features: The advanced features showing up on newer cars is impressive, but it also tends to be more complex and made up of expensive-to-replace components.
-Of course, a backup camera alone isn’t going to make or break your car insurance budget.
-But this does mean it’s worth thinking about any upgrades you’re considering in a new car.
+- Technology and features: The advanced features showing up on newer cars are impressive, but they also tend to be more complex and made up of expensive-to-replace components.
+A backup camera alone isn’t going to make or break your insurance budget, but it’s worth thinking about any upgrades you’re considering in a new car.
 Is that advanced feature worth paying a little extra on your insurance each month?
 If it’s a safety feature, probably.
 If it’s heated seats and you live in Florida, maybe not.

-- Safety rating: Every year, most vehicles are given a safety rating by organizations like the National Highway Traffic Safety Administration (NHTSA).
-The NHTSA rating system is a 5-star system where more stars mean a safer car.
+- Safety rating: Every year, most vehicles are given a safety rating by organizations such as the National Highway Traffic Safety Administration (NHTSA).
+The NHTSA rating system is a 5-star system, in which more stars mean a safer car.
 Cars with a higher safety rating have a lower risk of injuring the driver and other occupants, which can translate to a lower insurance rate.
 You can look up the NHTSA rating of your car to see how many stars it’s earned.

 Bottom line